newlandsvalley/purescript-abc-parser/breaking-changes.md

 Breaking Changes in v2.0.0
 --------------------------

-  * PureScript v0.14.3
+  * PureScript v0.15.0
   * Header optics have been added; profunctor-lenses is now a dependency
-  * Some metedata header retrieval functions have been removed in favour of optics
+  * Some metadata header retrieval functions have been removed in favour of optics
+  * MIDI pitch translation for B# and B## has been corrected
+  * Decorations can now be applied to chords and tuplets
+  * Chord symbols appear in the ADT as simple strings (without framing double quotes)

 Breaking Changes in v1.9.3
 --------------------------